jc-web-design/contacts/README.md

-Project for Udacity's React ND
+Project for Udacity's React Nanodegree

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).